August 26, 2020

 If you’ve been following social-distancing guidelines since March to help limit the spread of the novel coronavirus (COVID-19), you and your kids may be aching to socialize with people outside of your household.

 During the warmer weather, perhaps you’ve been seeing loved ones in outdoor locations while staying six feet apart.
-But with colder weather on the horizon, you may worry that your opportunities for in-person companionship will dry up when the temperature drops and outdoor gatherings aren’t a possibility.
+But with colder weather here for much of the northern U.S., you may worry that your opportunities for in-person companionship will dry up when the temperature drops and outdoor gatherings aren’t a possibility.

 One way to expand the number of people whom you’ll interact with is creating a small network of trusted friends or relatives, known as a social bubble, who agree to abide by a shared set of rules to try to keep everyone safe from COVID-19.
 Some people call these COVID-inspired social bubbles “social pods” or “quaranteams.”